-The United Arab Emirates is one new destination in the world that is taking the lead when it comes to innovation in the 21st century.
+The United Arab Emirates is one new destination globally that is taking the lead when it comes to innovation in the 21st century.

-Long before now, it was just a desert with little or no natural resources, I even watched a documentary recently to realize that there is no natural groundwater in The United Arab Emirates, the only natural water they have is salty and is not suitable to drink, They had to go about this problem using scientific innovation.
+Long before now, it was just a desert with little or no natural resources; I even watched a documentary recently to realise that there is no natural groundwater in The United Arab Emirates; the only natural water they have is salty and is not suitable to drink, They had to go about this problem using scientific innovation.

-When you think about the United Arab Emirates, I am sure that the very first place that comes to your mind is Dubai, which is the most sophisticated city in the middle east.
+When you think about the United Arab Emirates, I am sure that the first place that comes to your mind is Dubai, the most sophisticated city in the middle east.

-Tourist destinations like Paris, Newyork, Sydney has suddenly become old school when compared with destinations like Dubai and some major emirates in the United Arab Emirates.
+Tourist destinations like Paris, Newyork, and Sydney have suddenly become old school when compared with destinations like Dubai and some major emirates in the United Arab Emirates.

-In this article, I am going to be breaking down bits by bit all the necessary knowledge that you need to know about Dubai.
+In this article, I will be breaking down, bit by bit, all the necessary knowledge that you need to know about Dubai.

 Brief History Of United Arab Emirates.

 Artefacts discovered in the UAE show a history of human habitation, movement and trade spanning over 125,000 years.
-It was also discovered that the area was earlier home to the Magan people identified to the Sumerians, who patronised with both seaside towns and bronze miners and smelters from the interior.
+It was also found that the area was earlier home to the Magan people, identified as the Sumerians.
+They patronised both seaside towns and bronze miners and smelters from the interior.

 It has also been found that Dubai was an area closed with sand about 5,000 years ago as the beach retreated inland, growing part of the city’s present coastline.

 Before Islam became the official religion of the people of Dubai too, the people in this region revered Bajir.
-After the spread of Islam in the region, the Umayyad Caliph of the eastern Islamic world attacked south-east Arabia and drove out the Sassanians.
+After the spread of Islam in the area, the Umayyad Caliph of the eastern Islamic world attacked southeast Arabia and drove out the Sassanians.

 The United Arab Emirates exercises a constitutional monarchy.
 Dubai has been governed by the Al Maktoum family since 1833.
 Dubai citizens participate in the electoral college to vote delegates to the Federal National Council of the UAE.